Vladimir Salnikov: After retirement

 After the 1988 Olympics Salnikov retired from competitions and until 1990 worked as the head coach of the Soviet swimming team.
 In parallel, between 1989 and 1991 he acted as vice-president of the Soviet Swimming Federation.
-In 1991–2001 he worked at the company Olimp and represented Speedo in Russia.
-In 1984–1990 he was a member of the Soviet Olympic Committee and in 1991–2000 a member of the International Swimming Federation’s (FINA) Athletes’ Commission.
-In 2009 he was elected president of the Russian Swimming Federation.
+In 1991–2001, he worked at the company Olimp and represented Speedo in Russia.
+In 1984–1990 he was a member of the Soviet Olympic Committee and in 1991–2000 a member of the International Swimming Federation’s (FINA) Athletes' Commission.
+In 2009, he was elected president of the Russian Swimming Federation.

 Salnikov was awarded the Order of the Red Banner of Labour (1980), Order of Lenin (1985), Order of the October Revolution (1988) and Order of Honour (2010).
-In 1993 he was inducted to the International Swimming Hall of Fame.
+In 1993, he was inducted to the International Swimming Hall of Fame.
 He graduated from the Lesgaft Institute of Physical Education in Saint Petersburg and holds a PhD in pedagogy.

-Salnikov's 1988 victory in Seoul is mentioned in the 2011 film The Guard.
-The protagonist, claiming to have finished fourth, says that he aimed for bronze, behind two Germans (Stefan Pfeiffer and Uwe Daßler), but underestimated Salnikov who "was supposed to be over-the-hill".
-(In reality, fourth place went to Matt Cetlinski.)
+Salnikov's 1988 victory in Seoul is mentioned in the Irish 2011 fictional film The Guard.
+The protagonist, claiming to have finished fourth, says that he aimed for bronze, behind two Germans (Stefan Pfeiffer and Uwe Dassler), but underestimated Salnikov who "was supposed to be over-the-hill" (in real life, fourth place went to Matt Cetlinski).